-Irish Repertory Theatre’s New Play Development Program includes table reads, staged readings, workshops and commissions from voices that fulfill Irish Rep’s mission and tell stories of Irish and Irish-American people of all races, genders, abilities, and orientations.
+Irish Repertory Theatre’s New Play Development Program includes table reads, staged readings, workshops and commissions from voices that fulfill Irish Rep’s mission and tell stories of Irish and Irish-American people of all ethnicities, genders, abilities, and orientations.
 The program will provide opportunities for playwrights to further develop their work and enable us to discover new plays and musicals for future production.

 “We are committed to this journey and believe this is the best path to showcase the incredible new work being created by Irish and Irish-American playwrights.
 At the same time, we must continue to focus on change and equity on our stages and behind the scenes.
 We’ve spent 18 months evaluating all aspects of our organization, and while there is always more work to be done, we are confident this new play-development program will be a good next step.
 We are eager to work with young artists to develop exciting new work.
 As we continue to broaden our understanding of what it is to be Irish, you will see more diversity in our casts, creative teams, staff, and playwrights.
 We are proud to announce the launch of our play-development program, and we hope you will join us.“ – Charlotte Moore and Ciarán O’Reilly, Fall 2021